 In one form or another, Mike's been fishing on the New River for most of his life.
 As a teenager in the mid-1970's, he fished at his family's cabin on the upper river near Lone Ash, Va. which is now located along the New River Trail.

 During the 1980's, Mike attended Virginia Tech and regularly wade-fished the McCoy and Eggleston sections of the New River.
-In 1990, he began graduate studies at Florida State University where he developed a keen interest in saltwater angling that remains to this day.
+In 1990, he began graduate studies at Florida State University where he developed a keen interest in saltwater flats fishing that remains to this day.

 Upon returning to Southwest Virginia, Mike opened the first fishing guide service based on the upper New River in 1998, which later became New River Fly Fishing.
 In 2002 his book, Fishing the New River Valley: An Angler's Guide, was published by UVA press.

 Alex has been fishing on the Smith River for nearly two decades.
 Living no more than a mile from its banks in Eden, NC, he has fished from the headwaters near Woolwine, VA all the way to the confluence with the Dan River in Eden.
 He has dedicated the last seven years to fishing and guiding for brown and rainbow trout from Philpott Dam downstream to their furthest reaches.

 Alex enjoys traveling to fly fish in numerous states including Florida, South Carolina, Georgia, Montana, West Virginia, Wyoming, Colorado, Idaho, and Tennessee, but is proud to call North Carolina/Virginia home.
 He hopes that a day spent with him on the water will result in his clients learning how to improve their angling skills and abilities.

 Steve grew up fishing on the Jackson River in Virginia for smallmouth bass before it became a tailwater fishery.
 During his teens, summer days were spent in the river wading or fishing from inner tubes, and at age seventeen he picked up his first fly rod.